The Geometry of Flux Surfaces with Quasi-Poloidal Symmetry: Two fundamental classes of solutions to the surface equations

 Now, we return to the fact that the current in the $\partial_\alpha\boldsymbol{r}$ direction vanishes: $(\lambda/\mu\rho)_l = (1/\mu\rho)_\psi$.
 We combine this with \eqref{eqs: complete surface solution a} to find

 where we have used equation \eqref{eq: partial psi l to phi} in the second equality.
 For a foliation of Hasimoto surfaces, $\kappa/\rho=\gamma(\psi)$, so we find that

 where we use the fact that $B$ depends on only $\phi$ and $\psi$.
 This arises from equation \eqref{eqs: physical constraints c} and is equivalent to quasi-poloidal symmetry in the vacuum case considered here.
 We find that the magnetic field strength is separable into a radially varying part $B_0(\psi)$ and a surface-varying part $B_1(\phi)$, which is constant across flux surfaces.
 As an even stronger constraint on the field strength, this satisfies the flat mirror condition \eqref{eq: flat mirror condition}.
 Technically, for the benefits of a flat mirror to be gained, it is required that $\partial_\psi B_{00}>0$ \citep{velasco2023robust_flat_mirror}.
 However, this can often be achieved by adding a finite plasma pressure, due to the plasma behaving diamagnetically.
 We have indeed concluded that vacuum foliations of Hasimoto surfaces, which are a subset of QP magnetic fields, are flat mirrors.
+It is important to note that this property does not follow from QP generally, but just this particular class of QP solutions.
 The optimisation problem sketched in \S\ref{subsec: properties of surface equations} can be easily modified to look for Hasimoto surfaces, which then provides a 2D method for investigating flat mirror QP configurations.

-Secondly, we derive a differential equation for the magnetic field strength in terms of the surface geometry quantities.
+In addition to the flat mirror result, we now derive a differential equation for the magnetic field strength in terms of the surface geometry quantities.
 In principle, this allows us to express quantities of practical interest, such as the mirror ratio, in terms of the surface geometry.
 We assume that we have a toroidal Hasimoto surface and that $(\rho/\kappa)_{l \psi}=0$, which is consistent with assuming $\rho \propto \kappa$ in the neighbourhood of the Hasimoto surface.
 We do not assume here that we have vacuum.
 We first note that equation \eqref{eqs: complete surface solution b} can be written as

 Also, from equations \eqref{eq: rho_div_kappa_constraint}, \eqref{eqs: complete surface solution e}, \eqref{eqs: complete surface solution d}, we have

 where we have used $B=1/\mu \rho$, which follows from the definition of the field-line-following coordinate system described in \S\ref{sec: moving frame representation}.
 We now equate the $\alpha$ derivative of equation \eqref{eq: nu rho l deriv} with the $l$ derivative of equation \eqref{eq: nu rho alpha deriv}---another compatibility condition.
 This gives